serendeepia/serendeepia.github.io/index.md

 <div class="logo_col center-block">
 <img src="assets/logo_tensorflow.svg" alt="TensorFlow" class="logo">

-TensorFlow is one of the most used libraries used by researchers to create Deep Learning models.
+TensorFlow is one of the most popular libraries used by researchers to create Deep Learning models.
 It was also designed by Google to be used for running models in production: <a href="https://cloud.google.com/products/machine-learning/">Cloud Machine Learning</a>, <a href="https://aws.amazon.com/">AWS</a> instances using <a href="https://www.tensorflow.org/serving/">TensorFlow Serving</a> or Android/iOs mobile apps.

 </div>